MajaMittag/gender-bias_da/toxicity_detection/README.md

 * **data**:
     * overall AUCs for each model.
     * dataset splits (the original, CDS, data supplemented, and randomly supplemented dataset).
+    * identity terms and lemmas for data supplementation.
     * the synthetic dataset and a pickled version with the model predictions.
 * **embeddings**: The word2vec embeddings.
 * **mitigation**: Two data augmentation mitigation approaches: counterfactual data substitution and data supplementation.